vaishnavisharma6/Control-theory/README.md

 # Control-theory

-Analysing performance of deep learning methods in computing minimum energy control inputs for linear dynamical systems (without explicitly finding system dynamics).
+This repo contains code for finding minimum energy control inputs for linear dynamical systems using Multi-layer perceptrons.
+Both supervised and unsupervised approaches have been implemented.
-This repo contains codes for both supervised and unsupervised (constrained optimization) approaches.